-A recent press release from the National Institutes of Neurological Disorders and Stroke detailed exciting ongoing work aimed to uncover magnetic resonance imaging (MRI) techniques capable of tracking Parkinson’s disease (PD) progression.
+A recent press release from the National Institutes of Neurological Disorders and Stroke detailed exciting ongoing work aimed to uncover A medical imaging technique that uses magnetic forces to obtain detailed images of the body.
+MRI is non-invasive and does not use radiation. techniques capable of tracking Parkinson’s disease (PD) progression.
 In this month’s What’s Hot in PD? column we will review the recent progress of MRI-based biomarkers for Parkinson’s diagnosis and progression, and discuss the importance of the findings, especially in the context of clinical trials.

 In August 2016, David Vaillancourt and colleagues at the University of Florida National Parkinson Foundation Center of Excellence published an important paper in “Human Brain Mapping.”
-The Vaillancourt lab performed a clever experiment utilizing Rasagiline, a monoamine oxidase type B inhibitor used in PD and thought by some experts to have symptomatic and neuroprotective properties.
+The Vaillancourt lab performed a clever experiment utilizing Rasagiline, a monoamine oxidase type B inhibitor used in PD and thought by some experts to have symptomatic and Something that protects neurons against damage, degeneration or apoptosis (programmed cell death). properties.
 The authors used a three Tesla MRI, which produces incredible anatomic details, to examine critical areas of the brain of a person with PD.
 They examined patients on or off Rasagiline and compared their results to control subjects who did not have Parkinson’s disease.

 The investigators used two different types of MRI’s: functional MRI and diffusion MRI using a measure called free-water, and also measured coordination using a bedside pegboard test (a neuropsychological test of fine motor task).
-Interestingly, those who received Rasagiline had more signal change in an area called the posterior putamen on functional MRI — less free-water in the rear part of the substantia nigra on diffusion MRI— and those on Rasagiline also had a better performance on the pegboard test.
+Interestingly, those who received Rasagiline had more signal change in an area called the posterior putamen on functional MRI — less free-water in the rear part of the An area of the brain, part of the basal ganglia, where cells produce dopamine. on diffusion MRI— and those on Rasagiline also had a better performance on the pegboard test.
 These results indicated an ability to measure Parkinson’s disease activity on and off of a common PD medication.

 In a second paper, published in the August edition of “Neurology,” Vaillancourt turned his attention to brain activity changes over time as seen in people with PD.
 Using a functional MRI scan, the authors showed a decline of activity as measured over the course of one year.
 If the data holds up in future studies, this finding could be used as an important biomarker of Parkinson’s progression.